 M-Box has many functions, which are described below.
 Reasons why this product may be of particular interest include:

 - High performance.
 M-Box has an optimized database design and multi-threaded architecture, which gives high performance and allows a very large number of users to be supported on a single server.

 - Horizontal scaling.
 Multiple M-Box can robustly share a single file store, enabling straightforward service scaling for very large deployments.

 - Simple database format.
 M-Box uses a simple format mapping directly to the underlying file store, with one message per file and one directory entry per account.
 This gives natural robustness, and simplifies account provisioning.

 - LDAP directory based configuration.
 M-Box stores configuration and authentication information in the Directory, which allows sharing between multiple instances of M-Box and M-Switch, as well as enabling straightforward integration with a provisioning system.

-- Web based management.
-The Internet Messaging Administrator allows email administrators to create and manage user email accounts and shared folders, edit the message store configuration (including message size quotas and delivery options) and examine the current directory configuration.
+- Web based delegated account management.
+The Internet Messaging Administrator allows email administrators to create and manage user email accounts.

 - Mobile device support.
-M-Box is designed to support mobile email devices, and in particular has support for some of the LEMONADE specifications.
+M-Box is designed to support mobile email devices, and in particular has support for the LEMONADE specifications.

 - Rock Solid.
 M-Box has exceptional robustness and stability, including support for fail-over clustering and Off Site Hot Standby (Disaster Recovery).